Top of the page

 Capsaicin acts as an antioxidant, protecting the cells of the body from damage by harmful molecules called free radicals.
 Capsaicin also may help prevent bacterial infections.

 Capsaicin may also make mucus thinner and help move it out of the lungs.
 It is also thought to strengthen lung tissues and help to prevent or treat emphysema.

-Experts in Canada generally consider capsaicin to be safe.
+Experts generally consider capsaicin to be safe.
 But it can cause some unpleasant effects, especially for those who are not used to it.
 Be careful when you cook with or eat hot peppers.
 Begin with small amounts, and increase the amount as you get used to it.

 An allergic reaction to capsaicin is possible.
 If you are just beginning to use capsaicin, either as fresh or prepared food or in powder form, start with small amounts.
 If you use a topical product that contains capsaicin, you should first apply it to a small area of skin to test for an allergic reaction.

 To reduce the burning sensation, remove the seeds from the peppers before you eat or cook with them.
 Also, if you eat bananas along with the peppers, you may reduce the burning sensation.

 Don't let capsaicin come into contact with your eyes and other moist mucous membranes.
 After you touch capsaicin (or hot peppers), use vinegar or soap to wash your hands so you don't spread capsaicin to your eyes, nose, or mouth.
 You can also use disposable gloves to handle hot peppers or to apply topical products that contain capsaicin.

 Do not apply topical products that contain capsaicin to areas of broken skin.